evanca/quick-portfolio/projects/zones/zones2.md

 ### Research Methodology
 <img src="images/plan.png?raw=true"/><br/>

 The approach here was design focused.
-Initial needs were gathered with the company and ideas weredeveloped in a workshop session.
+Initial needs were gathered with the company and ideas were developed in a workshop session.
 I then designed a prototype and shifted to a research-led iterative design process.
 Two key sets of stakeholders had to be accounted for here.
-The company involved and the audience at the events where the experiencs would be installed.
+The company involved and the audience at the events where the experiences would be installed.

 <img src="images/ins1.png?raw=true"/><br/>